RayBB/openlibrary-docs/Developer-Resources/Testing.md

 ***

-**Question:** What should I do if I come across a bundle-size error (like the one below) while running `docker-compose exec web make test` to test?
+**Question:** What should I do if I come across a bundle-size error (like the one below) while running `docker compose exec web make test` to test?
 ```
  FAIL static/build/page-plain.css: 18.81KB > maxSize 18.8KB (gzip)
 ```